parkchanhee/hisat2/README.md

 `.3n.*.rep.*.ht2`.
 These files constitute the hisat-3n index and no other file is needed to alignment reads to the reference.

-* Sample argument for standard HISAT-3N index building:
+* Example for standard HISAT-3N index building:
 `hisat-3n-build genome.fa genome`

-* Sample argument for repeat HISAT-3N index building (require 256 GB memory):
+* Example for repeat HISAT-3N index building (require 256 GB memory):
 `hisat-3n-build --repeat-index genome.fa genome`

 It is optional to make the graph index and add SNP or spicing site information to the index, to increase the alignment accuracy.